stellarcli/stellar/README.md

 ## Setup

-create a .stellar-env file in your project:
+create a .stellar file in your project:

 ```
 PREFIX=myapp